geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 There will be time in the evening to settle the rest.”
 &emsp;This scheme of Thalia’s, put all in a flurry,
 But Erato found *she* had most need to hurry;
-To the Filly she flew and with eagerness did
+To the filly she flew and with eagerness did
-Whatever her Sister Thalia, had bid.
+Whatever her sister Thalia, had bid.
 &emsp;In the evening they met, for her sisterly aid,
 Her thanks to Erato, Thalia then paid.
 Their plottings and plannings it long were to tell.
 But they guided whate’er to the travellers befell.
 ’Twas Urania directed the flight of the horse,
-And thro’ pathless Æther determined his course;
+And thro’ pathless aether determined his course;
 ’Twas Urania who guided Roberto’s descent,
 For to kill him, or hurt him, was not their intent.
 But when the Nine Damsels discovered Mercurius,
 (For still o’er his actions they kept an eye curious)
-Had been to the Conjuror, such a laugh they all had
+Had been to the conjuror, such a laugh they all had
 You’d have thought that the Muses were really gone mad.
 But Urania, who feared that Roberto might pay,
 For the fun they had had, upon Valentines Day,
-When she found that Mercurius had fled to the Skies,
+When she found that Mercurius had fled to the skies,
 Pursuing his track she began to arise
 And Thalia, tho’ scarcely recovered her laughter
-Yet followed her Sister some few moments after.
+Yet followed her sister some few moments after.

 To be continued.